CpoohZchala/CODSOFT/README.md

 ### Usage
 To use the ATM interface, follow these steps:
-1. Run the ATMInterface.java file.
+1. Run the Main.java file.
 2. Follow the on-screen instructions to navigate through the ATM interface.
 3. Choose from the available options: Withdraw, Deposit, Check Balance, or Exit.